enVolt/yubikill/README.md

 ### tl;dr
 Karabiner Elements .json file to enable YubiKey output only with a modifier key (caps lock) pressed.
 This prevents you chatting to people fjsdjhkjahsdkjahslkjsdhgskjdvnskdbvsjkdb.

+### What's different in this fork?
+Prevents accidental Yubikey input when you're holding a modifier key (e.g. CMD, which would otherwise trigger a lot of shortcuts leads to awestruck)

 ### Installing

 1. Install [Karabiner Elements](https://karabiner-elements.pqrs.org)